rust-lang/rfcs/text/0000-pi-types.md

    boundary between value and type.
 Unfortunately, as cool as it sounds, it has some severe disadvantages: most importantly, the type checking becomes undecidable.
-Often you would need some form of theorem prover to type check the program, and those has their limitations too.
+Often you would need some form of theorem prover to type check the program, and those have their limitations too.

 Q: What are `const fn` and how is it linked to this RFC?